 14. Observer-Based Trajectory Tracking for an Anaerobic Digestion Process by Using New LMI Method

 - Presents a clear-and-concise introduction to the latest advances in observer-based control design

 - Offers content on many facets of observer-based control design

 - Discusses key applications in the fields of power systems, robotics and mechatronics, flight and automotive systems

-Graduate students and researches in the fields of control theory, nonlinear systems, power systems, robotics, mechatronics, automotive, flight systems, industrial systems.
-Engineering and professionals in the fields of control systems, modelling and simulation, power systems, robotics, mechatronics, automotive, flight systems, industrial systems
+Graduate students and researchers in the fields of control theory, nonlinear systems, power systems, robotics, mechatronics, automotives, and flight and industrial systems.
+Engineers and professionals in the fields of control systems, modelling and simulation, power systems, robotics, mechatronics, automotives, flight systems, industrial systems